 Picking up a local sim is a great way to do this, but you could take advantage of a travel eSim provider like Airalo to secure your data service before you leave your home country.
 That way, you are ready to connect the moment you land.
 Very handy for booking that Uber from the airport to your hotel.

 For me, it really depends on where I’m going.
 For destinations where I know I can get a sim from a good quality provider at a decent price either before I go, or the moment I arrive (Australia and New Zealand are great for this), then I’ll get a local sim.
 Whereas for places where I don’t know the providers, there is a language barrier and it is much easier to get scammed; I’ll take advantage of Airalo for that extra reassurance.

 Truth be told, it’s been a long time since I took a full-fledged multiday tour, but when I was just starting out my travels, heading off to places I didn’t know, where they spoke languages I didn’t understand, these tours were a great way to find my feet in a new city and discover a lot in a short amount of time.
 All while meeting some great like-minded people along the way.

 That said, I do find that shorter single-day tours are a convenient way to get quick oversight of a new city you’ve never been to before.
 As well as being a really good option for short day trip excursions out to nearby attractions.

 Big Bus – Even as a seasoned traveller these days, one of the best ways I find to get up to speed with a new city quickly is the local Big Bus tour.

-If walking around and exploring on foot is your go-to way of discovering all a new destination has to offer, you need good-quality footwear as well.
+If walking around and exploring on foot is also your go-to way of discovering all a new destination has to offer, you need good-quality footwear as well.
 The good news is that you can save up to 60% on select styles using my referral link.